mntalha/QT_EXAMPLE/README.md

 # QT_EXAMPLE
-It contains the c++ project example over qt
+It contains the c++ project examples over qt